-Kurds propose halt on independence plans to prevent further violence
+Iraqi Kurds propose halt on independence plans

 The vote has been criticized by American, British and Turkish governments.

-However, the regional government has determined that peace is, for the time being at least, preferable to bloodshed.
+However, the KRG has determined that peace is, for the time being at least, preferable to bloodshed.

 "Clashes have caused damage to both sides and could lead to a continuous bloodshed, inflicting pain and social unrest among different components of Iraqi society," the statement said.